Bicycle Calorie Calculator

 For uphill biking or cycling, the calculator allows you to add the incline adjustment.
 Here’s how the incline adjustment works:

-1. The power is required to overcome gravity which is calculated as a formula you can see:
+1. The power required to overcome gravity is:

 • Power = Weight (kg) × Gravity (9.8 m/s²) × Speed (m/s) × Grade